YaraHassan20/Titanic-Dataset/README.md

 This is a GROUP PROJECT for 'Data Mining and Analytics' academic course taught at the Faculty of Computers and Data Science, Alexandria University.

-Analyzed passenger information such as name, age, gender, and socio-economic class, and used different machine learning models to predict passenger survival on the Titanic using Data Mining techniques.
+Utilized passenger data, including name, age, gender, and socio-economic class, from the Titanic dataset to conduct analysis.
+Employed Data Mining techniques to train a machine learning model capable of predicting passenger survival outcomes on the Titanic based on the aforementioned attributes.